 - Work well-rotted compost or manure into the soil.

 - The top of the tree’s rootball should be level or slightly above the surrounding soil level.

 - Put a tree stake in place before planting.
 Drive the stake into the ground to the side of the hole to at least 2 feet deep.
 Papayas are shallow-rooted; they should be staked at planting time.

 - Set the plant in the hole so that the soil mark from the nursery pot on the stem is at the surface level of the surrounding soil.
 Spread the roots out in all directions.

 - Re-fill the hole with half native soil and half aged compost or commercial organic planting mix; firm in the soil so that there are no air pockets among the roots.
 Water in the soil and create a modest soil basin around the trunk to hold water at watering time.

-- Secure the tree to the stake with tree ties.
+- Secure the tree to the stake with tree ties or elastic horticultural tape.

 - After planting, water the tree thoroughly and fertilize with a high-phosphorus liquid starter fertilizer.